balderdashy/sails-docs/upgrading/To1.0.md

 # Upgrading to Sails v1.0

+Sails v1.0 is here!
+Check out our [blog post](TODO) for a high-level overview of what's changed in this release, and to learn about some new features you might want to take advantage of in your app.

+> ##### Warning
+>
-> ## Note: the links in this guide are not currently active (the 1.0 docs have not been published yet!)
+> Some of the links in this guide will not work, since the 1.0 docs aren't on the Sails website yet.
+But you can check out the new docs by looking at the 1.0 branch of [sails-docs](http://github.com/balderdashy/sails-docs/tree/1.0) on GitHub.

+### Upgrading an existing app

-To get started upgrading your existing Sails app to version 1.0, follow the checklist below, which covers the changes most likely to affect the majority of apps.
-If your app still has errors or warnings on startup after following the checklist, come back to this document and follow the applicable guides to upgrading various app components.
+Ready to upgrade your existing Sails app to version 1.0?
+To get started, we recommend starting with the checklist below, which covers the changes most likely to affect the majority of apps.

+If your app still has errors or warnings on startup after following this checklist, or if you're seeing something unexpected, head back to this document and take a look further down the page.
+(One of the guides for covering various app components will probably be applicable.)

-> We've done a lot of work to make the upgrade process as seemless as possible.
-But if you have lingering questions about any of the changes below, or if you're stumped, feel free to [ask for help or drop by our Gitter channel](http://sailsjs.com/support).
+> We've done a lot of work to make the upgrade process as seemless as possible, particularly when it comes to the errors and warnings you'll see on the console.
+But if you're stumped, or if you have lingering questions about any of the changes below, feel free to [drop by the Sails community Gitter channel](http://sailsjs.com/support).
+(If your company is using Sails Flagship, you can also chat directly with the Sails core team [here](https://flagship.sailsjs.com/ask)).

 ### tl;dr checklist: things you simply _must_ do when upgrading to version 1.0